-Very few people are eligible to receive short-term disability insurance or unemployment benefits.
-Only five states have a mandatory temporary disability program.
-Only six states define a worker’s own medical condition as a valid claim reason for unemployment claims.
+- Six states define a worker’s own medical condition as a valid claim reason for unemployment claims.

 Private short-term disability programs are available in all 50 states.
 However, private policies do not cover preexisting conditions.
 Most people wait until they need to file a claim before buying a policy.
 By then it is too late.

 Second, even fewer applicants are eligible to collect short-term disability and unemployment benefits at the same time.
 The explanation is simple.
 Most are lucky to qualify for one.
 Therefore, the odds that they qualify for two are extremely small.
 In fact, the two sets of states do not overlap at all.

 The only group eligible to claim both at the same time are the people who purchase a private short-term disability policy prior to becoming sick, hurt, or pregnant.
 Many private policies do not coordinate or offset compensation with any other government program.
 This of course only applies to people in the six states noted above.

 The third explanation for why you cannot file a claim for short-term disability and unemployment compensation at the same time is the two programs target different financial aid issues.

 - Disability insurance does not cover the care of sick family members in any of the 50 states.

 - Unemployment compensation defines the care of a sick family member as a good cause, in twenty-two states.